MercuryPay/PDCX.CSharp/README.md

 ##Step 2: Process XML Transaction

-Build XML transactions and process with PDCX object.
+Build XML transactions and process with dsiPDCX object.

 Below is a sample Credit Sale transaction.
 ```C#